Bergen Wind Academy - Wednesday, June 17

 by Giovanni Nappi, Head of lifetime extension (LTE) services within Renewables Certification (RC) at DNV

-Insurance considerations when farms are aging
+Insurance considerations when farms are ageing

 16.50